 Accessible Customer Support

 One thing really commendable about Xfinity is how accessible its customer support team is.
-You can reach them online via Xfinity's live chat feature, call them, or email them and expect immediate response.
-However, not all of them are based in the U.S. On several occasions, especially after office hours, we were directed to an offshore call center based in internationally.
+You can reach them online via Xfinity's live chat feature, call them, or email them and expect an immediate response.
+However, not all of them are based in the U.S. On several occasions, especially after office hours, we were directed to an offshore call center based internationally.
 The good thing is that Xfinity is transparent about outsourcing its customer support.
 When we asked one of the agents if he's in the U.S., he honestly told us that he's in New Delhi.

 Customer Xfinity Home Security Reviews

 Reviewed by Ben on Oct.
 5, 2018